5,266 actions taken

 That’s why we’re fighting alongside the charities Mermaids and Gendered Intelligence for the rights of young trans people.
 They provide services, resources and training to change the lives of young trans people for the better.

 Everyone has the right to be who they say they are.
-So we want a new law that will allow anyone of any age to legally register the gender identity they chose.
+So we want a new law that will let young trans people legally register their true gender identity.

 Agree?
 Ask the Women and Equalities Minister to reform the Gender Recognition Act.

 Marinel’s village was destroyed by a typhoon which killed thousands and left millions homeless.
 Ever since, she’s been fighting for the Philippines to take the climate crisis seriously, and for her people to get the help they need.

 Email the Philippines urging them to meet Marinel's demands.

 Migrant women who’ve suffered domestic abuse are left unsafe, scared and without support under the UK’s current laws.
 We must do more to protect them.

 Ask the next Home Secretary to step up protection for migrant women suffering from domestic abuse.